Every professional displayed on Counselling Directory has been independently

 What I Offer

 I work in private practise in Spondon, offering safe and professional support to individuals over 18 years of age.
 I offer short term counselling and long term psychotherapy depending on your needs.
 I work weekdays 10am-7pm, please get in touch to discuss availability of sessions.
+Please note that I will reply to all enquiries within 48 working hours.

 Training, qualifications & experience